UniPiTechnology/evok/README.md

 ## Documentation
 Installation, basic usage examples, configuration and further information can be found on [https://evok.readthedocs.io/](https://evok.readthedocs.io/)

-Complete API documentation (REST and JSON API) including syntax of all other APIs can be found on [https://unipitechnology.stoplight.io/docs/evok](https://unipitechnology.stoplight.io/docs/evok)
+Complete API documentation (REST and JSON API) including syntax of all other APIs can be found on [https://unipitechnology.stoplight.io/docs/evok](https://unipitechnology.stoplight.io/docs/evok) and is also released in OpenAPI format [Evok_API_OAS.yaml](docs/apis/Evok_API_OAS.yaml?raw=1)

 ## Major changes between Evok v2 and v3